Bonus workbooks: Ideal customer profile template, ICP checklist, PDF copy of this guide + in-depths questionnaire for customer interviews.

 You’ve probably heard all the buzzwords: customer avatar, buyer personas, and customer profile.

 Now let’s put the final dot and finish the mess.

-2. Buying Committee (or B2B Buyer Personas).
+- Buying Committee (or B2B Buyer Personas)

 What is a buying committee?

 They attend discovery calls with you, prepare comparison reports, and provide info with personal takeaways from calls to the decision-makers.

-If you are targeting SMB, quite often, you’ll face the situation that the Champion and the Decision-maker might be the same person (for example, CEO).
+If you are targeting SMBs, quite often, you’ll face the situation that the Champion and the Decision-maker might be the same person (for example, CEO).
 We usually get requests from SMB CEOs because they are personally interested in getting results for their organization.

 While in SMB, decision-makers actively participate in the research negotiations, in mid-size and enterprise, they usually delegate it to Champions.

 The consultant (Influencer) proves that this product might help to warm up the target accounts and make them aware of their solutions.
+CEO approves the deal.